Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 Installation
 ============

-This tutorial assumes that Python and virtualenv are already installed and working in your system.
+This tutorial assumes that Python and :term:`virtualenv` are already installed and working in your system.
 If you need help setting this up, you should refer to the chapters on :ref:`installing_chapter`.